Here's How Your Trade Johnson Controls International plc (JCI) Aggressively Right Now

 Sponsored

-JCI currently public float of 701.40M and currently shorts hold a 0.77% ratio of that float.
-Today, the average trading volume of JCI was 3.68M shares.
+The average price from analysts is $85.10, which is $19.04 above the current price.
+JCI currently public float of 701.40M and currently shorts hold a 0.78% ratio of that float.
+Today, the average trading volume of JCI was 3.77M shares.

 JCI’s Market Performance